scottmckendry/blog/content/posts/dotfile-icons/index.md

 This had the functionality I wanted, but similar to the Bash implementation, it had a noticeable effect on the usability of the terminal while the job was running.

-*What is it with package managers and being obnoxious in the background?*
+*What is it with package managers and being obnoxious?* 🙃

 ![img](https://c.tenor.com/2VdKxnQxcFcAAAAC/tenor.gif)